 Our Goals

-• Assist new entering first and second-year women who represent historically underserved communities, such as international and first-generation students, in making a successful transition to the College and community
+• Assist new entering first- and second-year women, including those from historically underserved communities, such as international and first-generation students, in making a successful transition to the college and community

 • Develop students’ ability to advocate for themselves and others inside and outside the classroom

-• Gain greater understanding of how gender and culture influence leadership
+• Gain a greater understanding of how gender and culture influence leadership

 • Help students identify and pursue opportunities for professional, educational, and social growth

-• Create a supportive and inclusive environment to increase students’ comfortability and agency on a college campus
+• Create a supportive and inclusive environment in the Benedictine tradition, to increase students’ comfortability and agency on a college campus

 • Help students identify and pursue opportunities for professional, educational, and social growth

-• Create a supportive and inclusive environment to increase students’ comfortability and agency on a college campus
+• Create a supportive environment to increase students’ comfortability and agency on a college campus